To learn about COVID-19: Science behind vaccination development. For weekly updates with statistics and the latest news, click here.

 By the time we crossed the Atlantic, it was early morning In Amsterdam.
 We did not have much of a layover and boarded a massive Boeing 777 300 for the 12-hour flight to Cape Town.
 When you arrive at Cape Town International Airport, the passengers are split into locals and foreigners to go through customers and immigration.
 There were a handful of South Africans, with the majority of us being international passengers.
 Frankly, with all the bad press South Africa is getting, I am surprised to see any visitors.
 I read before our departure that tourism is down.

 A few days after our arrival back in the US, Moody’s Investors Service cut South Africa’s credit rating below investment grade, delivering the country a full house of junk assessments as it grapples with a nationwide lockdown to curb the spread of the novel coronavirus.
-The currency, the Rand, devalued dramatically against the US$, and other global currencies.
+The currency, the Rand, devalued dramatically against the US dollar, and other global currencies.
 South Africa has been in a recession for the past six months.

 The Hotel Verdi, which is a stone’s throw from the airport, listed 11:30 pm and midnight as shuttle pickup times.
 A taxi driver told us that the 11:30 shuttle had left at 11:20.
 I called the hotel to complain, and they responded immediately with another shuttle.
 I have stayed at this hotel previously and highly recommend it.
 Everything from the rooms to the dining facilities is of the best quality.